zackurben/zackurben.github.io/_posts/blog/2016-01-11-intro-to-redis-part-2.md

 [Intro to Redis part 1](/blog/intro-to-redis-part-1/) if you haven't yet.

 <br>
-In part 1, we scratched the surface with the fundamentals, today we're going to dive right in and explore a bit!
-To reiterate what I stated in [Part 1](/blog/intro-to-redis-part-1/), I am going to generally cover the given topics, and strongly encourage everyone to follow along in their terminals!
-Today I will cover: `Hashes`, `Sets`, and `Pub/Sub`.
+In part 1, we scratched the surface with the fundamentals, today we're going to dive right in and explore `Hashes`!
+To reiterate what I stated in [Part 1](/blog/intro-to-redis-part-1/), Redis has a multitude of uses, and what I demo is by no means its limit, so I strongly encourage everyone to follow along in their terminals and explore!

 <br>
 `Note: All redis commands can be used in lowercase, but I'll stay consistent with the documentation and use uppercase